aromanro/QCSim/README.md

 # QCSim
 Quantum computation simulator

 Has a statevector simulator (better than the 'naive' matrix multiplication kind), a Matrix Product State simulator, a Clifford gates simulator using the stabilizer formalism, a Pauli propagation simulator and a Path Integral simulator.
-Those are implemented 'from scratch' with no help from AI whatsoever (maybe some of the tests were generated).
+Those are implemented 'from scratch' with no help from AI whatsoever (maybe some of the tests were generated) - later edit: see the Note following.

 There is also an 'extended stabilizer' simulator based on the frames formalism.
 Its single-frame implementation supports Clifford gates and arbitrary single-qubit X, Y and Z rotations.
 Multiframe coalescing is still work in progress (postponed indefinitely).
 I started to implement it with no AI help and got it working up to executing Clifford gates, then got bored and resumed the work on it with Chat GPT (5.6 Sol Ultra).